Pilots at Alaska-owned Horizon Air win huge pay hikes in new contract

 Captains will get an average pay hike of 74% while first officers will get a pay raise of 85%.

-First-year captains at Horizon will jump from earning $81 to $149 an hour.
+First-year captains at Horizon will jump from earning $81 to $149 an hour, the highest rate at any regional carrier.
 New-hire first officers now earning $48 an hour leap to $90 an hour.

 Based on an average of about 950 hours per year, a first-year captain’s salary jumps from about $77,000 to $142,000.
 A new first officer’s salary almost doubles, from $46,000 to $86,000.